 - Winter funding round: 11:59pm on 31 July

 A detailed guide to the Full Application form and supporting documents is available below under Downloads.

-Full Applications are evaluated by the CommunityCare Fund's independent panel.
-The panel meet in March for the Summer round, and again in September for the Winter round to evaluate the proposals and determine which applications will be successful in receiving a grant.
+Full Applications are evaluated by an independent panel.
+The panel meet in March for the Summer round and September for the Winter round to evaluate the proposals and determine which applications will be successful in receiving a grant.
 Applicants are notified either way shortly afterwards.

 The following organisations are eligible to apply:

-- independent, local and non-profit (organisations or community groups)
+- organisations or community groups who are independent, local and non-profit

 - non-government organisations

 - kōhanga reo, schools, and educational institutions

-- local and regional councils, however an application received from the community for the project is encouraged.
+- local and regional councils, however an application received from the community for the project is strongly encouraged.

 The CommunityCare Fund will consider funding for: